How Much Do I Owe in Taxes to the IRS? 3 Ways to Find Out

 Using the Mail to Find Out How Much You Owe the IRS

-If you have a copy of the latest notice mailed to you by the IRS, you can check that for your balance.
+If you have a copy of the latest notice mailed to you by the IRS, you can check that for your tax liability balance.
 Note that the amount shown does not include any interest or penalties assessed since the notice was sent.
 Also, many times the IRS will send notices that only contain one year of taxes owed, so if you owe taxes for multiple years it is likely that you will need to add up the balances on all of the notices (assuming they sent letters for all of the years that are owed).
 To get up-to-date information, you need to check online or by calling the IRS.